 Heidi Yewman, Producer & Director

-Heidi became involved in gun violence prevention in 1999 after her former basketball coach and teacher, Dave Sanders was killed in the Columbine High School massacre along with 12 students.
-Heidi was a graduate of Columbine.
+Heidi’s passion for gun violence prevention began in 1999 when her former basketball coach and teacher, Dave Sanders was killed in the Columbine High School massacre along with 12 students.
+Heidi is a graduate of Columbine.

-In 2009 she wrote the book, Beyond the Bullet: Personal Stories of Gun Violence Aftermath that profiles 19 people forever altered by the impact of gun violence.
-She is an advocate for gun safety and sits on the boards of The Brady Campaign and Brady Center to Prevent Gun Violence and Stop our Shootings.
-In this role she regularly meets with legislators, parent groups and school administrators to promote safety campaigns like the ASK Campaign, which encourages parents to ask if there’s a gun in houses where their kids play.
+In 2009 she wrote the book, Beyond the Bullet: Personal Stories of Gun Violence Aftermath, profiling 19 people forever altered by the impact of gun violence.
+She is a tireless advocate for gun safety, sitting on the boards of The Brady Campaign to Prevent Gun Violence, Women Donors Network, Stop our Shootings, and Trauma Intervention Program of Portland, OR.
+Heidi’s vast experience working with trauma victims, advocating for gun violence solutions, and community organizing has inspired her to find unique ways to look at gun violence which creates a more meaningful dialog.

-Heidi has authored articles in USA Today, Ms. Magazine, The Seattle Times, The Oregonian and the Vancouver, WA Columbian.
+Heidi has been published in USA Today, Ms. Magazine, The Seattle Times, The Oregonian and the Columbian.
 Heidi’s four-part series, My Month With a Gun was published in The Denver Post, Ms. Magazine and The Daily Beast.